MaibornWolff/metric-gardener/docs/OutputFormat.md

 - `relationalMetrics`: A dictionary containing information about the relational metrics in the graph.
 Each relational metric has the following fields:
     - `directional`: A boolean value indicating whether the metric is directional.
     - `relations`: A list of dictionaries containing information about the relations in the graph.
 Each relation has the following fields:
-        - `fromSource`: The source of the relation.
+        - `fromFile`: The source file of the relation.
-        - `toSource`: The destination of the relation.
+        - `toFile`: The destination file of the relation.

 An example file is shown below: